-Free Mental Health Records of Deployed Soldiers Essay Sample
+Free Army Mental Health Records Essay Sample

 Brewin claims that about a third of the American forces who served in war in Iraq and Afghanistan suffer from psychological health problems.
 However, the overreliance of paper records in the army does not provide a reliable tracking system for mental health records for these troops who served in the two countries.
 A report by Surgeon General from the Army Office indicated that there was heavy usage of paper based mental health records in the United States Central Army Command due to the failure of mental health providers not to enter medical details in the theater electronic health records.